 Brave Nihang Singh Fakir Khalsa

-On 28th November, 1858, Nihang Singh from Punjab entered the structure named Babri mosque and worshipped Lord Ram in the middle of this building.
+On 28th November, 1858, Nihang Singh from Punjab entered the structure named Babri mosque and worshipped Shri Ram in the middle of this building.
 He performed havan and puja and erected a symbol of Shri Bhagwan within its premises.
 He was accompanied by only twenty five Sikhs who raised religious flags at the mosque and wrote ‘Ram-Ram’ with charcoal all over the walls of the mosque.
 They created a chabutra or platform near the Mihrab and Mimber and placed the picture of Bhagwan’s idol.
 This is recorded in a report by Sheetal Dubey, the thanedar of Oudh(Awadh).
 The miffed Khattib of Babri masjid, Muhammad Asghar, rushed to British government to complaint two days later after the incident, maybe after making sure Nihang Singh is not in the city.

 Continuous attempts by Sikhs to reclaim the holy land: